 Pierga was born and raised in Cittadella, a little medieval village in the north-east of Italy.
 He received his BSc (2008) and MSc (2010) in chemistry at the nearby University of Padua.
 During his MSc he worked under the supervision of Professor Flavio Maran on electron transfer investigations through self-assembled monolayers of conformationally constrained peptides.
 He received his PhD in 2016 under the supervision of Professor Mark S. Workentin at the University of Western Ontario (Canada), where he focused on the development, synthesis, and characterisation of clickable and bio-orthogonal nanomaterials.
 He then joined the research group of Professor Stephen Mann, FRS at the School of Chemistry of the University of Bristol as an NSERC of Canada Postdoctoral Fellow first and then as an EU Marie Curie Postdoctoral Fellow.
 In Bristol he pioneered a route to the co-assembly of bio-orthogonally reactive (adhesive) protocells into small spheroids capable of a collective thermally induced contractile behaviour (research article).
 He also initiated an international collaboration with Prof. Marcella Bonchio (University of Padua, Italy), which opened up a route towards the construction of the first oxygenic protocells from a catalytic polyoxometalate that they developed (research article).

 During his academic career Pierga was awarded numerous awards for excellence in research.
 The list of awards includes:

 2020 – EPSRC New Investigator Award

-The EPSRC New Investigator Award is a highly competitive and prestigious award, which supports individuals who hold an academic lectureship position.
+The EPSRC New Investigator Award is a highly competitive and prestigious award, which supports emerging early career researchers.
 It is a first research grant that covers the costs for research, the hiring of personnel, and overheads for the Institution.

 2016 – Governor General’s Gold Medal